 A continuous kneader is a barrel shape mixing machine with a mixing chamber and a shaft.
 There are a set of teeth along the shaft.
 On the wall of the mixing chamber, there are stationary teeth that give additional shear force.
 That will increase the efficiency of the mixing.
 When feeding the material, the shaft with teeth pushes the material forward.

-The machine can be run at open or closed conditions.
+The machine can be run in open or closed conditions.
 Light solids are mixed where the chamber is open.
-Materials such as slurry or pasty are processed at closed chamber conditions.
+Materials such as slurry or pasty are processed under closed chamber conditions.
 This gives additional shear force to the material.

 This machine can handle a large quantity of material per hour.
 This machine is not a self-cleaning machine; because sets of teeth will try to retain some materials in the machine.